 - Drive multiple speakers

-If you suspect that any of the channels on your receiver has been blown, troubleshoot to detect the exact problem.
+If you suspect that any of the channels on your receiver have been blown, troubleshoot to detect the exact problem.